-Like most of us, I have long pondered the meaning of love.
-As a young woman, I equated love with the feelings I had when reading sad love poems or being involved in tragic romantic scenarios.
+As a young woman, I long pondered the meaning of love.
+Then, I equated love with the feelings I had when reading sad love poems or being involved in tragic romantic scenarios.
 Now I see love as an action rather than a feeling.
 The action of love is well-described in this Bible verse (1 Corinthians 13:4–8a).

 Genuine love implies commitment and exercise of wisdom…the will to extend oneself for the purpose of nurturing one’s own or another’s spiritual growth.